michaelgantman/Mgnt/README.md

 way so all the important information is preserved.
 It sifts through "caused by" and "suppressed" parts of the stacktrace as well.<br>Other features include parsing String into most of the implementations of Number interface without having to catch NullPointerException of NumberFormatException.
-The methods take String value to parse, default value in case of failure and messages (optional) that will be printed into log if some error occurred.<br> Also class StringUnicodeEncoderDecoder converts String into sequence of unicodes and vise-versa.<br> Finally WebUtils class provides a method for chunked reading of HttpRequest content.
+The methods take String value to parse, default value in case of failure and messages (optional) that will be printed into log if some error occurred.<br> Another useful feature is parsing String to time interval.
+It parses Strings with numerical value and optional time unit suffix (for example  string "38s" will be parsed as 38 seconds, "24m" - 24 minutes "4h" - 4 hours, "3d" - 3 days and "45" as 45 milliseconds.)
+This method may be very useful for parsing time interval properties such as timeouts or waiting periods from configuration files.<br>
+Also class
+StringUnicodeEncoderDecoder converts String into sequence of unicodes and vise-versa.<br> Finally WebUtils class provides a method for chunked reading of HttpRequest content.
 This could be useful when receiving large files from client on the server side and the reading speed of the server is faster then writing speed of the client.
 The utility allows for